...

 During sleep, our brains aren’t simply powering down.
 They’re actively consolidating memories, processing emotions, and flushing out toxins.
 Here’s a closer look at the science behind the connection between sleep and mental health:

 • Emotional Processing and Regulation: Sleep plays a crucial role in emotional processing.
-During REM sleep, the brain replays emotional experiences, helping us to understand and integrate them.
-Insufficient sleep disrupts this process, leading to difficulty managing emotions and increased vulnerability to stress and anxiety.
+During REM sleep, the brain replays emotional experiences, helping us understand and integrate them.
+Lack of sleep can disrupt this process, leading to difficulty managing emotions and increased vulnerability to stress and anxiety.

 • Cognitive Function and Memory Consolidation: While we sleep, our brains solidify memories and information learned during the day.
 This process is essential for learning, problem-solving, and decision-making.
 When sleep-deprived, our cognitive function suffers, leading to impaired focus, difficulty concentrating, and increased forgetfulness.